Thaana: History

 Sign at a mosque in Malé: the Thaana script reads Faivānā, būṭāeku erun manā!.

-The Thaana script first appeared in a Maldivian inscription towards the beginning of the 17th century in a crude initial form known as Gabulhi ('incomplete') Thaana which was written scripta continua.
-This early script slowly developed, its characters becoming more graceful and oblique, and adding spaces between words.
-As time went by it gradually replaced the older Dhives Akuru alphabet.
+The Thaana script first appeared in Maldivian inscriptions towards the beginning of the fifteenth century, during the reign of Golāvahī Nāṣiruddīn (Sultan Nasir al-Din al-Gulavihi, 1409–1411), in an early form known as Gabulhi (“incomplete”) Thaana.
+This early form was written in scripta continua, without spaces between words.
+The earliest known surviving Thaana inscription, dating to AD 1479, was discovered on a gravestone.
 The oldest written sample of the Thaana script is found in the island of Kanditheemu in Northern Miladhunmadulu Atoll.
-It is inscribed on the door posts of the main Hukuru Miskiy (Friday mosque) of the island and dates back to 1008 AH (AD 1599) and 1020 AH (AD 1611) when the roof of the building was built and then renewed during the reigns of Ibrahim Kalaafaan (Sultan Ibrahim III) and Hussain Faamuladeyri Kilege (Sultan Hussain II) respectively.
+It is inscribed on the door posts of the main Hukuru Miskiy (Friday mosque) of the island and dates back to 1599 and 1611 when the roof of the building was built and then renewed during the reigns of Ibrahim Kalaafaan (Sultan Ibrahim III) and Hussain Faamuladeyri Kilege (Sultan Hussain II) respectively.

+The modern thaana script was invented sometime before 1705, possibly as early as the 16th century.
+It was intended to allow for usage with Arabic characters, while also incorporating vowel notations.
+Maldivian oral tradition holds that Sultan Muhammad Thakurufaanu brought the script from the north; however, there is no evidence to support this.

-The origins of Thaana are unique among the world's writing systems: The first nine letters (h ṣ n r b ḷ k ʔ v) are derived from the Arabic numerals, whereas the next nine (m f d t l g ṇ s ḍ) were the local Indic numerals.
+The first nine letters (h ṣ n r b ḷ k ʔ v) are derived from the Arabic numerals, whereas the next nine (m f d t l g ṇ s ḍ) were the local Indic numerals.
 (See Hindu–Arabic numerals.)
 The remaining letters for loanwords (z ṭ y p j c ñ) and Arabic transliteration (h̤ ḵ ž ʕ ġ w ẕ t̤ ẓ s̱ q s̤ ż ś) are derived from phonetically similar native consonants by means of diacritics (like nuqta), with the exception of yaa, which is of unknown origin.
-This means that Thaana is one of the few writing systems not derived graphically from the original Semitic alphabet—unless the Indic numerals were (see Brahmi numerals).
-(The Ogham script used in 1st millennium AD Ireland is another example, which also has some relation to numbers, since most of its letters are differentiated from others in a way similar to tally marks.)

 The order of the Thaana alphabet (ha, shaviyani, noonu, raa, baa, etc.) does not follow the order of other Indic scripts or of the Arabic script.
 There is no apparent logic to the order; this has been interpreted as suggesting that the script was scrambled to keep it secret from average islanders.
-The script was originally used primarily to write magical (fanḍita) incantations.
-These included Arabic quotations, written from right to left.
-Maldivian learned men, who were all well versed in sorcery, saw the advantages of writing in this simplified hidden script, and Thaana was gradually adopted for everyday use.
+The script was originally used to write magical (fanḍita) incantations and Quranic quotations, written from right to left.
+Maldivian learned men saw the advantages of writing in this simplified hidden script, and Thaana was gradually adopted for everyday use.